susam/pcface/README.md

 ------------

-The font used in this project is [Modern DOS 8x16][MDOS] version 20190101.02.
-This font was developed by Jayvee Enaguas and it is available under the terms of [CC0 1.0 Universal Public Domain Dedication][CC0].
+The font used in this project is [Modern DOS 8x16][MDOS] version 20190101.02 developed by Jayvee Enaguas.
+Jayvee has made this font available under the terms of [CC0 1.0 Universal Public Domain Dedication][CC0].
 A copy of the font is also archived in the [src/modern-dos/](src/modern-dos/) directory of this project.
 A